ooominds/ndltenses/README.md

 This file is what's used to tailor the execution of the processing to your needs.
 In the future I hope to create a GUI interface to avoid this.
 In the GitHub repository there is an already created parameter file with example values set and default parameter file that you should use.

-There are some necessary files (NF) that need to be created by yourself and stored in a directory referenced by the NF variable
+There are some necessary files (NF) that need to be created by yourself and stored in a directory referenced by the NF variable.

 ## pipeline